Employing and Hosting Foreign Nationals

 International Student - a student in Canada temporarily for the purpose of short term or long term study who is not a Canadian citizen and who does not have permanent residency status

-Labour Market Impact Assessment (LMIA) - a document that an employer in Canada must normally obtain before hiring a foreign worker.
+LMIA - Labour Market Impact Assessment.
+A document that an employer in Canada must normally obtain before hiring a foreign worker.
 It is an opinion from the ESDC that assesses the offer of employment to a Foreign National and the impact of the offer on the Canadian labour market.

 Permanent Residency - compliance of a permanent resident with the residency obligation as defined in the Immigration and Refugee Protection Act, S.C.
 2001 with respect to every five year period